ChaoNEil/ChaoNEil.github.io/content/posts/soc-lab.md

 index="companyx-ad" EventCode=4624 (Logon_Type=7 OR Logon_Type=10) Source_Network_Address=* Source_Network_Address!=49.*

+Event Code 4624 is for "Successful Login" and under this event:
 	Logon Type 7 occurs when a user unlocks their machine Logon Type 10 indicates a user logging into a computer remotely
 ```

 I will login from a kali machine with VPN to trigger this alert .
 I have also set my firewall to accept RDP connections from `anywhere`.